Adam-Behun/data-engineering-program/README.md

 ## Project Overview

-This project, titled "55 Million Rides in NYC," uses supervised machine learning to find tipping patterns in New York's taxi markets.
+This project uses supervised machine learning to find tipping patterns in NYC taxi markets.
 By analyzing a vast dataset from the New York City Taxi and Limousine Commission (TLC), I developed a model that predicts fare and tip amounts, providing key insights that could impact the taxi industry's approach to pricing and customer service.

 <p align="center">
   <img src="taxi.jpg" alt="Yellow Taxi - New York City" height="300"/>
 </p>

-## Data Description
-The project harnessed data from yellow and green taxis, and For-Hire Vehicles (FHV), encompassing numerous aspects of urban transportation.
-These records offer a granular look at service patterns and commuter behavior, forming the basis of our predictive analysis.

 ### Data Source
 The comprehensive dataset is available through the [NYC TLC Trip Record Data](https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page), ensuring a solid foundation for our analytics.

 ### Key Data Fields
 We processed critical fields that capture the essence of each trip, such as pick-up and drop-off times and locations, trip distances, fares, and more.
-These fields not only inform our model but also provide insights into passenger habits and preferences.

 | Field Name             | Description                                      |
 |------------------------|--------------------------------------------------|